browser-storage/browser-storage/packages/indexeddb-driver/README.md

 # `@browser-storage/indexeddb-driver`

->The tool is in deep alpha and is not intended for use in production.
+>The tool is in beta.
+Use it with caution.
 >[More info](https://github.com/browser-storage/browser-storage)